 Leftover Spaghetti Sauce

 When you’ve made a ton of pasta sauce and want to use it up, try it as a pizza sauce substitute with just a little bit of alteration.
-Homemade spaghetti sauce may have a thinner consistency than what is called for in a pizza.
-Tweak it by pureeing the chunks some more (but not too thinly), and then straining out the excess liquid.
+If you compare pasta sauce and pizza sauce, homemade spaghetti sauce does have a thinner consistency than what is called for in a pizza.
+You can tweak this by pureeing the chunks some more and then straining out the excess liquid.
 You can also cook it up some more in a saucepan or just add tomato paste to thicken it.
 Always check the flavor to see if the seasoning needs some adjustment.

 Pantry Items: Tomato Sauce + Tomato Paste